 Your child's safety is of our utmost concern, but we recognize that minor bumps and scrapes are an everyday part of your child exploring and learning through experience.
-Known minor injuries sustained at school are reported to parents via the Playground app.
+Known minor injuries sustained at school are reported to parents on an Incident Report Form, of which you will receive a copy.
 If your child is injured in our care, our first step is to administer first aid.
 A first aid kit is available in the office, and each class always has a small first aid kit with them.
 The most common treatment is ice on bumps, soap and water cleansing, and a bandage on a minor wound.
 All staff members are trained in First Aid and Infant/Child CPR within the first 30 days of their employment, and they must re-certify every two years.
 (NAEYC 5A.15)

 If an accident is more than minor, a parent will be called to discuss the need for possible medical treatment.
 If the accident is more serious, a parent will be contacted and requested to come immediately.
 In the event of a life-threatening illness or injury, an ambulance will be called.
-An incident would be completed after all medical care is completed and the child's wellbeing is fully attended to first.
 To ensure your child's safety, your Enrollment Paperwork provides a record of names, addresses, and phone numbers of the people you have authorized to pick up your child.
 We ask you to keep this information current and supply names and phone numbers for your child's doctor and preferred hospital.